Protection of intellectual property

 Mizuno, through its technological and design developments,strives to secure the technical superiority of its products by protecting the results with patents and designs.
 We also endeavor to strengthen our product brand by protecting the naming of goods and services with trademarks.
 To ensure such protection of intellectual property, we provide intellectual property education to employees involved in intellectual property, heightening their awareness towards the acquisition of rights.

 Furthermore, we operate an invention incentive system, granting appropriate rewards to employees who have created patents, utility models, and designs.
 This promotes the active acquisition of patents and other rights, cultivating an environment where original product development continues.
-For the fiscal year 2023, the implementation award recognized 11 patents, and the registration award was presented to 34 patents and 12 designs.
+For fiscal year 2024, the implementation award recognized 9 patents, and the registration award was presented to 30 patents and 7 designs.

 Detection of Counterfeit Products